tsyesika/PyPump/docs/index.rst

 PyPump - Python Pump.io Library
 ===============================

-PyPump provides a simple, powerful and pythonic way of interfacing with `pump.io <http://pump.io>`_.
+PyPump is a simple but powerful and pythonic way of interfacing with the `pump.io <http://pump.io>`_ API.

+PyPump is under the `GPLv3 <https://www.gnu.org/licenses/gpl.html>`_.
+You should probably look to see if/how this may impact you and your programs if you wish to use PyPump.
 The community for PyPump lives on IRC in the #pypump channel on `MegNet <http://megworld.co.uk/irc>`_.

-PyPump is under the `GPLv3 <https://www.gnu.org/licenses/gpl.html>`_.
-You should probably look to see if/how this may impact you and your programs if you desire to use PyPump.

 Getting started
 ---------------
-If you're new to PyPump and feeling a bit overwhelmed the :doc:`tutorial` is the best place to go.
+If you're new to PyPump and feeling a bit overwhelmed the :doc:`gettingstarted/tutorial` is the best place to go, however if you're familiar with python and understand pump, check out the :doc:`gettingstarted/qnd` guide!

 Contents
 --------